Feuds And Firings: Social Media Was Made For Celebrity Meltdowns

 Father John Misty

-Things heated up for Cardi B. with Banks over some racially-charged women’s talk.
-What started with Banks referring to Cardi as “an illiterate, untalented rat” and “a caricature of a black woman,” led to Cardi firing back with an explosively-worded rant ending with her deleting Instagram and going private on Twitter.
+Things heated up between Cardi B and Banks over some racially-charged women’s talk.
+What started with Banks referring to Cardi as “an illiterate, untalented rat” and “a caricature of a black woman” led to Cardi firing back with an explosively-worded rant ending with her deleting Instagram and going private on Twitter.

 Ryan Adams

-Apparently someone put spoiled milk in Ryan’s coffee because he went off on the indie folk singer out of the clear blue after getting billed on a festival, calling him “the most self-important asshole on Earth.”
-That may be well and true, but you don’t have to say it.
+Apparently someone put spoiled milk in Adam’s coffee, because he went off on indie folk singer Father John Misty out of the clear blue after getting billed on a festival, calling him “the most self-important asshole on Earth.”
+That may well be true, but you don’t have to say it.
 He’s self-importantly self-aware.

 President Donald J. Trump (Every Day)